Making an import declaration in your records

 • the date and time of entry in records — creating the tax point, which is used for working out VAT payments later

-• any temporary admission, Free Zone, warehousing or temporary storage stock account references
+• any free zone, customs warehousing, or temporary storage stock account references

-• a written description of the goods - so they are easy to identify
+• a written description of the goods — so they’re easy to identify

 • customs value